snotskie/ttrpg/site/src/characters.md

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they might take on an erratic or liminal aspect.
 Whenever you would fail a Check or lose a Contest while performing a Spark Stat Check using History, protect yourself for $+dc2$, as though you were Helped by your quest for self-discovery.

 !!! compat "Ability Upgrade Options"
-    You may use your upgrade to gain an additional Ability, to a maximum of four Abilities gained this way.
+    You may use your upgrade to gain an additional Ability, up to a maximum of five total Abilities.
 If you do, you receive this upgrade at the end of the following session.

     When you gain your final Ability this way, you may instead create one of your own and gain it, within reason.